 What to expect

-Optiver’s Software Engineer interview process is usually a fast-moving 3 to 5 stage funnel that blends coding, behavioral depth, and practical engineering judgment.
-What makes it distinctive is the mix of standard algorithmic pressure with a company-specific emphasis on low-latency systems, performance awareness, and your ability to explain tradeoffs clearly.
-For many candidates, this is not just a “solve the coding problem” process.
-You may also need to discuss system architecture, code quality, deployment thinking, and why your design choices make sense in a high-performance trading environment.
+Optiver's Software Engineer interview is typically a fast-moving funnel of roughly 3 to 5 stages that blends coding, behavioral depth, and practical engineering judgment.
+What sets it apart from a generic "solve the coding problem" loop is the emphasis on low-latency systems, performance awareness, and clear reasoning about tradeoffs.
+Beyond writing correct algorithms, you may be asked to discuss system architecture, code quality, and deployment thinking, and to explain why your design choices make sense in a high-performance trading environment.

-The process varies by office and seniority, but a common path includes an online assessment, a recruiter or virtual screen, technical and behavioral interviews, and a final conversation with the hiring team.
-System design and production-oriented discussion can show up earlier than expected, including for some graduate candidates.
+The exact structure varies by office and seniority, but a common path runs: online assessment → recruiter or virtual screen → technical and behavioral interviews → a final conversation with the hiring team.
+One thing to note: system design and production-oriented discussion can appear earlier than candidates expect, sometimes even in graduate processes.

 Interview rounds